AmirDamavandi/crypto-pnl-calculator/README.md

 #### This program is a simple Crypto Profit and Loss Calculator.
-It allows users to calculate the potential profit or loss for both long and short positions in cryptocurrency trading.
+It allows users to calculate the potential profit or loss for both long and short positions in cryptocurrency trading

 # How to Use